-Multi-story building near Miami partially collapsed; 80 first responders deployed to scene
+At least one person killed, ten injured in multi-story building collapse near Miami Beach

 Latest Weather Blog

-Multi-story building near Miami partially collapsed; 80 first responders deployed to scene
+At least one person killed, ten injured in multi-story building collapse near Miami Beach

-SURFSIDE, Florida- More than 80 police and fire units are on the scene of a partially collapsed building near Miami Thursday (June 24) morning, according to CNN.
+SURFSIDE, Florida- At least one person was killed and multiple people were injured when part of a multi-story beachfront condo near Miami began to collapse early Thursday (June 24) morning, according to CNN.

+The incident trapped a number of residents and may have resulted in more deaths than officials are currently aware of.

-Miami-Dade Fire Rescue confirmed the news in a tweet, stating, "#MDFR is on scene of a partial building collapse near 88 Street & Collins Avenue."
+Miami-Dade Fire Rescue tweeted, "#MDFR is on scene of a partial building collapse near 88 Street & Collins Avenue."

 #MDFR is on scene of a partial building collapse near 88 Street & Collins Avenue.
 Over 80 MDFR units including #TRT are on scene with assistance from municipal fire departments.
 Updates will be provided on Twitter as they become available.— Miami-Dade Fire Rescue (@MiamiDadeFire) June 24, 2021